nthuy190991/polygonization_PIA2019/README.md

 ## Some examples

-A raw boundary is given.
-At each level, the boundary are divided into smaller segments, color-coded for visual purposes.
-In the Result figures, the resulting polygons are in red outlines.
+A raw boundary is given in blue, with its MBR in black-dashed.
+At each level, the boundary is divided into smaller segments, color-coded for visual purposes.
+In the Result figures, the resulting polygons are plotted in red outlines.

 ### A rectangle boundary
 Raw boundary | Level 1 segmentation | Result |